testingautomated-usi/uncertainty-wizard/README.md

 #### Authors and Paper
 ``uncertainty-wizard`` was developed by Michael Weiss and Paolo Tonella at USI (Lugano, Switzerland).
-If was first presented in the following paper (preprint can be found [here](https://uncertainty-wizard.readthedocs.io/en/latest/paper.html):
+An early version was first presented in the following paper (preprint can be found [here](https://uncertainty-wizard.readthedocs.io/en/latest/paper.html)):

 <details>
   <summary>Fail-Safe Execution of Deep Learning based Systems through Uncertainty Monitoring (expand for BibTex)</summary>